 We take you behind-the-scenes of the Leonard Cohen exhibition in Montreal!

-Les Laurentides (the Laurentians) are part of a shield of forested peaks enclosed by the Ottawa, St Lawrence and Saguenay rivers, and are best known for their magnificent ski slopes, which roll into sight one hour north of Montreal.
+Les Laurentides (the Laurentians), located two hours north of Montreal, are best known for their magnificent ski slopes and family activities all year long.
 First Nations relics indicate Amerindian settlements here over 4,000 years ago and since the 19th century the region has been a rich agricultural zone famous for hunting, trapping and fishing in its 6,000 lakes and ponds.
 Visitors can enjoy the historic Francophone villages, cycle and hike on numerous trails in summer, or sample the luxury of modern ski resorts in winter.

 These cool Canadian travel destinations put the “win” back in winter!

 Quebec City Attractions: Musée de la Civilisation de Quebec

 Few museums in the world receive the kind of rave reviews given to the Musée de la Civilisation de Quebec (MCQ).
 The exhibitions (two of which are permanent) cover history, culture, sports, science, and intellectual and esoteric themes in a range of interactive ways that entertain and educate visitors.
 Designed by the celebrated architect Moshe Safdie, creator of Ottawa’s National Gallery, the MCQ incorporates the Musée de l’Amerique Francaise, the Maison Chevalier, the Seminaire de Quebec, as well as the Place-Royale Interpretation Center, to produce this vibrant look at local life in all its facets.

 Skiing in Quebec?
 These 20 French phrases will comes in handy!